Jordan Pickford became Everton’s Club-record signing after sealing a switch from Sunderland in June 2017.

 Pickford's form for both Club and country saw him commit his future to Everton in September 2018 by penning a new six-year contract until the end of June 2024.

-The 2018-19 season saw Pickford maintain his record of playing every minute of every Everton Premier League match since signing for the Club.
-He recorded an impressive 15 clean sheets during the campaign – a tally bettered among Blues' goalkeepers during the Premier League era by only Tim Howard in 2008-09.
+The 2018/19 season saw Pickford maintain his record of playing every minute of every Everton Premier League match after signing for the Club.
+He recorded an impressive 15 clean sheets during the campaign – a tally bettered among Blues' goalkeepers during the Premier League era by only Tim Howard in 2008/09.

 Pickford was ever present across the competitions in 2019/20, starting and finishing all of Everton's 43 matches.

-He was twice forced to the sidelines in his fourth season with the Club, the first when Pickford didn't appear in every Premier League game.
+He was twice forced to the sidelines in his fourth season with the Club, the first Goodison campaign for Pickford when he didn't appear in every Premier League game.